-Admission to the program is competitive and is based on the applicant’s overall record.
+Admission to the Master’s in Finance program is competitive and is based on the applicant’s overall record.
 Meeting the minimum standards does not guarantee admission.

 Although all of the minimum standards must normally be met, the applicant’s overall record will be considered, including letters of recommendation, statement of objectives, work experience, extra-curricular activities and test scores.

-Application for admission may be submitted at any time; however, deadlines for complete applications are as follows:
+Application for admission to the M.S. in Finance program may be submitted at any time; however, deadlines for complete applications are as follows:

 Please use Major Code: 6016, Major: Finance